HelpBot Assistant

 }

-Diagram provides support to switch between Portrait and Landscape orientation while exporting.
-Orientation can be changed by setting the DiagramExportSettings.Orientation Property.
-The default value is Landscape.
+The diagram component supports switching between Portrait and Landscape orientation while exporting.
+The orientation can be configured by setting the DiagramExportSettings.Orientation Property.
+By default, the orientation is set to Landscape.

 @using Syncfusion.Blazor.Diagram